Literal Translation of the Metta Sutta - Sutta Nipata 1.8 Heart Heart

 yaṃ taṃ santaṃ padaṃ abhisamecca:

-whatever // good person / state / in order to realize
+whatever // state / peaceful / in order to realize

 Sakko ujū ca sūjū ca